WeilerP/sc_analysis_template/README.md

 You can check out the [CellRank 2](https://github.com/theislab/cellrank2_reproducibility) and [CellRank protocol](https://github.com/theislab/cellrank_protocol) reproducibility repositories for example repositories following the same outline as this template, built off an earlier version of this template repo.

+## Project structure

+- `data/`
+    - Directory containing data relevant to project
+    - Contains one subdirectory for each dataset
+    - Proposed structure: each dataset has its own subdirectory containing
+        - `raw/`: original, unaltered data that always exists unless the data has been loaded from an external data directory
+        - `processed/`: processed data from `raw/`
+        - `results`: analysis results
+- `figures/`
+    - Directory to collect generated figures
+    - Contains one subdirectory for each dataset
+- `jobs/`
+    - Directory to collect scripts for submitting HPC jobs, e.g., with sbatch, (in `jobs/scripts/`) and their generated output files (in `jobs/logs/`)
+- `notebooks/`
+    - Directory containing Jupyter notebooks
+    - Contains one subdirectory for each dataset
+- `scripts/`
+    - Directory containing Python or R scripts
+    - Contains one subdirectory for each dataset

 ## Setup

 1. Rename `src/fancypackage/`.